moneroexamples/private-testnet/README.md

 sequence atlas unveil summon pebbles tuesday beer rudely snake rockets different fuselage woven tagged bested dented vegan hover rapid fawns obvious muppet randomly seasons randomly
 ```

 The command creates a deterministic wallet and exits after its created.
 The reason for exit is
 that `monero-wallet-cli` may crash if the blockchain is empty.

-The `monero-wallet-cli` options are:

- - *testnet*   - Used to deploy testnets.
-The daemon must be launched with --testnet flag.
- - *generate-new-wallet*    - Generate new wallet and save it to <arg> or <address>.wallet by default.
- - *restore-deterministic-wallet* - Recover wallet using electrum-stylemnemonic.
- - *electrum-seed* - Specify electrum seed for wallet recovery/creation.
- - *password* - Wallet password.
- - *log-file*  - Specify log file.

 **For wallet_02.bin:**
 ```bash